4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/00-Welcome/README.md

 # Welcome to Loops

-Practice loops in javascript until you become confortable with it.
+Practice using loops in JavaScript until you feel confident with them.

-We recomend you watching [this short video about loops](https://www.youtube.com/watch?v=U3ZlQSOcOI0) before starting.
+We recommend you to watch [this short video about loops](https://www.youtube.com/watch?v=U3ZlQSOcOI0) before starting.
 We will focus on:

 1. For loop.